-2023 and 2024 Compensation Peer Groups
+2024 and 2025 Compensation Peer Groups

-During 2023 and 2024, the People and Compensation Committee, in consultation with the external compensation consultant, conducted a Compensation Peer Group refresh review as a follow-up to the extensive review previously conducted in 2020.
+During 2024 and 2025, the People and Compensation Committee, in consultation with the external compensation consultant, conducted a Compensation Peer Group refresh review as a follow-up to the extensive review previously conducted in 2020.
 The Compensation Peer Group was determined in consultation with the REIT's external compensation consultant based on several factors, including annual revenues, total assets, market capitalization, enterprise value, funds from operations, characteristics of assets, geography of operations and corporate ownership structure.
 Specifically, scoping criteria of 0.5x to 2x total enterprise value was applied.
-The review process conducted in 2023 and 2024 found that some peers had fallen outside of the size screening range, resulting in lower relative positioning of the REIT, and thus became less relevant as comparators.
+The review process conducted in 2024 and 2025 found that some peers had fallen outside of the size screening range, resulting in lower relative positioning of the REIT, and thus became less relevant as comparators.

-The REIT uses both a broad compensation peer group and a tighter industry-focused comparator group which provides the People and Compensation Committee with more insight and data when conducting their diligence around executive compensation.
-The People and Compensation Committee places more weight on the smaller industry-focused group during its review.
-The Compensation Peer Group consists of a broad group of similar-sized organizations across a related industry scope.
-For 2024, the broad peer group has been narrowed to create a more appropriate industry-based group with the removal of asset management companies.
-A subset of the broad group, comprised of Canadian publicly traded REITs, is then further analyzed.
-The Compensation Peer Group and subgroup remained the same from 2023 to 2022.
+Since 2020, the REIT has used both a broad compensation peer group and a tighter industry-focused comparator group which provided the People and Compensation Committee with more insight and data when conducting their diligence around executive compensation.
+The People and Compensation Committee placed more weight on the smaller industry-focused group during its review.
+The Compensation Peer Group consisted of a broad group of similar-sized organizations across a related industry scope.
+For 2024, the broad peer group was narrowed to create a more appropriate industry-based group with the removal of asset management companies.
+A subset of the broad group, comprised of Canadian publicly traded REITs (the Canadian REIT Subgroup), was then further analyzed.